sudhaScode/React-with-ME/rwme/README.md

 # React States
 which makes dynamic rendering of a component , function component uses hooks to achieve it where calss component achieve the same by getting properties from parent component of React.
 <br>

 Component state update may be Asynchronous, so best practice is to use function rather direct updating the state.
 `Statefull components`<br>
 - mostly called class components
 - it has own state, life cycle management [constuctor, render(), componetDidMount(), componentDidUpdate(), componentWillUnmount(), componentDidCatch()]
+- `render`  which instructs the browser to show component UI
 -  Best for Complex UI for tracking changes.
 `Stateless Components` <br>
 - mostly referred as functional componets